 Using a Free Proxy Website

 Kids know a lot about the internet.
-They know the fastest way to bypass web filtering is to use a web proxy.
+They know the fastest way to bypass content filtering is to use a web proxy.
 A web proxy is a technique used to hide an IP address from the sites visited.
 The web proxies are similar to search engines and easy to access.
 When the kids use an online proxy, the websites they check out cannot see their actual location because the proxy hides them look like they are browsing from elsewhere.

 Web proxies are almost similar to VPNs, except that VPNs encrypt data while proxies do not, among other differences.